pmitros/DoneXBlock/README.md

 doing -- it'd be to the benefit of learners on all platforms and the industry as a whole if we could aim for consistency of experience between platforms where convenient.

+Limitations:

+* We can only have one of these per page.
+I'm waiting on XBlocks to have a more mature client-side framework, since right now, managing multiple per page would be messy.